By the way, I have needed to correct something since the first hour, and I just remembered a minor thing.

 Businesses in this country have not been able to plan like they normally plan ever since this guy was inaugurated.

-But if they're not, if of course they're not inside and they don't have business, their business being supported by an association with the uh with the regime, all they've got's havoc.
+But if they're not, then of course they're not inside and they don't have business, their business being supported by an association with the regime.

-All they've got in unpredictability, a lack of solidity, if you will.
+All they've got, unpredictability, a lack of Solidity, if you will.

 They have not been able to plan with any kind of certainty for the future.